 A self-drive adventure through the misty hills of Rwanda

-Our silver Jeep bravely struggled up and down the steep hills of Rwanda’s countryside.
-Breathtaking views and terraced fields endlessly accompanied us on the road to the Virunga Mountains, where we were hoping to encounter both the Endangered mountain gorillas and golden monkeys.
+Our silver Jeep bravely struggled up and down the steep Rwanda countryside hills.
+Breathtaking views and terraced fields endlessly accompanied us on the road to the Virunga Mountains, where we were hoping to encounter both the endangered mountain gorillas and golden monkeys.
 As a wildlife photographer, I was extremely excited about the prospect of meeting two such rare species in their natural habitat.

 The roads were narrow and lined with people in colourful clothing, who were cycling, walking or carrying baskets full of fruit and vegetables.
 As we navigated our way to Musanze in the north-western province, I was amazed by how incredibly clean the country was.
 There wasn’t a piece of paper or a plastic bottle in sight, even though Rwanda is the most densely populated country in Africa.
 I was genuinely intrigued by this, and I later found out that Rwanda practices a rule whereby every able citizen is expected to help clean the streets between 8 am and midday on the last Saturday of each month.